Gig economy: everything you need to know about this labor market

 Many specific professions are a part of the gig economy:

-🎵 Musicians – Hired to play at a wedding, birthday, or on a specific venue.
+- Musicians – Hired to play at a wedding, birthday, or at a specific venue.

-📷 Photographers – Hired to photographs weddings, birthdays, or specific events.
+- Photographers – Hired to photograph weddings, birthdays, or specific events.

 As evident, the listed professionals are usually, by definition, called to provide one-time services.

 People only need a music band, photographer, and videographer for their weddings once.